 As the market transforms itself, it is vital to innovate continuously.
 Making a difference has become essential when building a brand.
 Think people, planet, profit.
 People: Be authentic.
 Planet: maintain ecological balance, sustainability.
 Profit: the financial benefit gained from a business that cares for the environment and values the customers.
 Recently, digital technology has brought us two new types of brand marks that are growing in the market.

-Traditionally brand equity has been based on the rate and global reach of their image, but in our digital times, other forms have been invented by graphic designers to express ideas.
+Traditionally brand equity has been based on the rate and global reach of their image, but in our digital times, graphic designers have invented other forms to express ideas.
 A high tendency now is to use other stockholders in the creation of brand marks.

 When dynamic brand marks are well done, they provide a significant interaction of the company with the customer positioning the company for excellent engagement and long-term growth.